mrdaly/ColorCode/README.md

 ## Installation

+NB: This is for MacOS.
+Build steps will be roughly the same for other platforms

+First - make sure you have [Julia installed](https://julialang.org/downloads/).

 1. Build libcxxwrap dependency

 This is necessary to call the c++ code for the language model from julia.
 (This requires cmake)